 Maintaining a concrete pond is essential to ensuring its longevity and preventing leaks.
 Here are some tips for maintaining your concrete pond after sealing it with a sealant:

-- Check the water level regularly.
-If the water level drops significantly, it may be a sign of a leak.
+• Check The Water Level Regularly.
+If the water level drops significantly, it may indicate a leak.
 Inspect the sealant carefully and make any necessary repairs.

 What Type Of Sealant Should You Use?